 And then there are the lettuces.

 Today there are hundreds of varieties to choose from, including a good number of heirloom varieties.
 (Check out Seed Savers Exchange at seedsavers.org for a truly great selection).
-Out in the Fruit & Vegetable Garden, horticulturist Lisa Hilgenberg has chosen two very different lettuces to plant in the cold frames, where our first salad of the year is currently taking shape.
+Out in the Fruit & Vegetable Garden, horticulturist Lisa Hilgenberg has chosen two very different lettuces to plant in the cold frames.

 - 'Tom Thumb' takes two months to form a 6-inch butterhead that epitomizes the idea of "farm to table"—the soft rosette can be harvested whole, washed, trimmed, and simply set on a plate for a truly memorable salad.
 Sow seeds directly into the garden after the last frost date (you don't want frost to damage its lovely, pale green leaves).